TALK TO SALES

 Are there other stand-alone health benefits I can offer?

 If you're wary of the high costs of traditional group health insurance, an HSA isn't the only alternative employee health plan or supplement to a group health insurance plan.
-Health reimbursement arrangements (HRAs) and health stipends are excellent options that you can offer independently.
+Health reimbursement arrangements (HRAs) and health stipends are excellent options you can offer independently.

 Health reimbursement arrangements (HRAs)